satellite-image-deep-learning/techniques/README.md

 * [pylandstats](https://github.com/martibosch/pylandstats) -> compute landscape metrics
 * [dg-calibration](https://github.com/DHI-GRAS/dg-calibration) -> Coefficients and functions for calibrating DigitalGlobe imagery
 * [python-fmask](https://github.com/ubarsc/python-fmask) -> Implementation in Python of the cloud and shadow algorithms known collectively as Fmask
 * [pyshepseg](https://github.com/ubarsc/pyshepseg) -> Python implementation of image segmentation algorithm of Shepherd et al (2019) Operational Large-Scale Segmentation of Imagery Based on Iterative Elimination.
+* [Shadow-Detection-Algorithm-for-Aerial-and-Satellite-Images](https://github.com/ThomasWangWeiHong/Shadow-Detection-Algorithm-for-Aerial-and-Satellite-Images) -> shadow detection and correction algorithm

 ## Image annotation
 If you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note that GeoJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
 There are both closed and open source tools for creating and converting annotation formats.